tc39/proposal-bind-operator/README.md

-## ECMAScript Function Bind Syntax ##
+## ECMAScript This-Binding Syntax ##

-This proposal introduces a new operator `::` which performs function binding and method extraction.
+This proposal introduces a new operator `::` which performs `this` binding and method extraction.

 It is a more detailed description of the [bind operator strawman](http://wiki.ecmascript.org/doku.php?id=strawman:bind_operator).